nrjdalal/commitsafe/README.md

 bun add -D commitsafe lint-staged simple-git-hooks
 ```

+2. Run `commitsafe -e .env` once to add a encryption key

-2. Add the following to your `package.json` and run `bun run prepare`
+3. Add the following to your `package.json` and run `bun run prepare`

 ```json
 {